-Yard No 686 Engines by Harland & Wolff Ltd Govan
+Yard Number 686 was named SPEYBANK when launched on Thursday 25/02/1926 by Harland & Wolff Ltd Govan for Bank Line Ltd

 Ship Type: Cargo Vessel

 Tonnage: 5154 grt

 Draught: 26.5 feet